butschi84/walrus-ransomware/README.md

 # walrus-ransomware

-A harmless ransomware.
-It encrypts a given list of files by shifting bits.
+walrus - the harmless ransomware.
+It **encrypts a given list of files** by shifting bits within the files.
+It is of course open source, you can compile yourself.

-The intent of the software is to test and verify the operational readyness of our own cyber security defense systems.
+**intent**<br/>

-Use at you own risk, don't encrypt production files.
+The intent of the software is to test and verify the operational readyness of our own cyber security defense systems. <font color="red">Use at you own risk</font> and don't encrypt production files.

 # Usage